sigp/lighthouse/watch/README.md

 - More API endpoints
   - E.g. `/v1/proposer_info?start_epoch={}&end_epoch={}`
   - Use new API design.
-  - Finish API for validators/attestations

-- Fix validator updating.
-  - Only update new validators rather than reloading the whole validator set every update.
-  - Implement exit epochs (and check for updates)

 - Store the config in the database on first run so that we can warn against unexpected config changes.